The following new installs, updates and fixes will be pushed this Friday March 1, 2006 to all member machines:

 Initial Setup

 When we were contracted in July for administrative services by the Gaudet and Jeruzalmi labs, their computer systems were part of an ad-hoc network, with individual Red Hat Linux computers hosting their own local user accounts.
 There was no data redundancy or effective file sharing.
-Our first task was to centralize the accounts and home directories by creating a master NIS/NFS server on one of their dual-Xeon CPUs.
-We …
+Our first task was to centralize the accounts and home directories by creating a master NIS/NFS server on one of their …